-thai yellow veg curry recipe – a spicy vegetarian as well as vegan thai curry made with coconut milk and thai herbs-spices.
+Thai yellow curry recipe. this is a spicy vegetarian as well as vegan Thai curry made with coconut milk and Thai herbs-spices.

-thai basil also has a delicate aroma as compared to italian basil which is more aromatic. i have mentioned below the substitutes in the notes section of the recipe details.
+- Thai basil also has a delicate aroma as compared to Italian basil which is more aromatic.
+You can use Italian basil instead of Thai basil.
+I have mentioned below the substitutes in the notes section of the recipe details.

-i get a thai kit as well as galangal in the super store near by. so when i go grocery shopping, i buy the thai kit as well as galangal. i add the galangal to the morning teas. we love the flavor of galangal in the tea… and these thai herbs are grown in india and are not imported. in my own terrace garden, i have lemon grass and thai basil.
+I get a Thai kit as well as galangal in the super store near by.
+So when I go grocery shopping, I buy the Thai kit as well as galangal.
+I add the galangal to the morning tea.
+We love the flavor of galangal in the tea… And these Thai herbs are grown in India and are not imported.
+In my own terrace garden, I have lemongrass and Thai basil.

-- 1 small to medium red bell pepper, chopped
+- 1 small to medium red bell pepper - chopped (capsicum)

 - 1 cup thick coconut milk